capitalone/otvPlots/README.md

     dateGp = "months", dateGpBp = "quarters", outFl = "bd_efx")
 ```

+# What's New in Version 0.2.0
+* Creating summary statistics aggreated global and over time, and outputing them
+as csv files separately for numerical and categorical variables.

+* Change to a color-blind friendly color palette.

+* For categorical variabls' trace plots of proportions (rates) over time, use
+percentage instead of fraction as the y-axis label.

+* Previously, for a categorial varaible with more than `kCategories` number of
+categories, no traceplots of categories' proportions are displayed.
+In Version
+0.2.0, trace plots of the `kCategories` most prevalent categories will be plotted.

+* For numerical variables' boxplots, only apply log transformation if the
+variable is all positive (no zeros).

+* Change of terminology:
+continouous variable -> numerical variable
+discrete variable -> categorical variable
+histogram (for categorical variable) -> bar plot

 # Bug Reports
 Velma is now being maintained by Yingbo Li (yingbo.li@capitalone.com)

-## What's new in version 0.2.0
-* For categorical variabls' rate trace plots over time, use percentage instead of fraction as y-axis label.

-* Previously, for a categorial varaible with more than `kCategories` number of categories, no traceplots of categories' proportions are displayed.
-In the new version,
-trace plots of the `kCategories` most prevalent categories will be plotted.

-* Change quantile plots with color-blind friendly color palette

-* Only apply log transformation for boxplots if the variable is all positive (no zeros).

-* Change of terminology:
-** continouous variable -> numerical variable
-** discrete variable -> categorical variable
-** histogram (for categorical variable) -> bar plot